 - Output is roughly stable from day to day

-You'll see fewer diaper changes as you develop a routine, but each diaper holds more pee.
-5 to 7 truly wet diapers a day is normal.
-If you're using highly absorbent diapers and changing every few hours, the count may look lower simply because each diaper is doing more work.
+You'll change fewer diapers as you settle into a routine, but each one holds more pee.
+If you're using highly absorbent diapers and changing every few hours, the count can look lower simply because each diaper is doing more work.
+What you want is six-plus diapers that are truly wet; a baby who's reliably wet, consistently growing, and reaching milestones is a hydrated baby.

 Dirty diapers, the part that changes

 The first stools are meconium: sticky, dark green or black, almost tarry.
-Working through and out of meconium in the first 48 hours is a sign the gut is moving correctly.
-By day three or four, stools transition through a greenish color and into the more typical yellow.
+Passing it in the first couple of days is a sign the gut is moving correctly.
+By day three or four, stools transition through greenish and into the typical yellow, and by the end of week one most babies are pooping at or near every feed.
+Stools are loose, yellow, and seedy for breastfed babies; pastier and tan or yellow for formula-fed.
+Either is normal.

 Around 4–6 weeks: the pattern can change dramatically (especially for breastfed babies)